retrouvm/client-work/README.md

 ### 4) Website Builders (Wix, Squarespace, GoDaddy, Canva)
 Two approaches:
-- Rebuild with builder blocks: Create pages (Home, About, Services, Contact), use hero/cards/testimonials/form blocks, and paste the copy from these HTML files.
+- Rebuild with builder blocks: Create pages (Home, About, Services), use hero/cards/testimonials blocks, and paste the copy from these HTML files.
 This yields easier non‑technical editing.
-- Embed custom HTML: Use the builder’s HTML/Embed widget to insert code snippets from these files.
-Prefer the builder’s native form blocks for easy submissions and spam protection.
+- Embed custom HTML: Use the builder's HTML/Embed widget to insert code snippets from these files.

 ### 5) AWS S3 + CloudFront (static, fast, low cost)
 1. Create an S3 bucket and enable static website hosting.